 3. Prioritise self-care

 Burning the candle at both ends is the quickest route to complete mental collapse.
 Ensure you’re taking care of yourself by scheduling in self-care slots into your week – and not budging on them.
 Whether it’s going to the gym, running or yoga, practicing mindfulness or even spending a few hours on the couch with a new series will ensure that you are prioritising your needs, reducing your stress levels and giving yourself a much-needed mental refresh.
+It’s important to factor self-care into your weekend too.
+The weekend is the perfect opportunity for rest, but you can often come away feeling even more exhausted than you did on Friday afternoon.
+Try having an early night on a Sunday and get plenty of sleep.
 Self-care can also mean paying attention to environmental factors like diet, exposure to nature and exercise – for example, is it time to cut down your coffee intake?

 4. Focus on your personal life